-If a student, faculty member or staff member believes that he or she has been discriminated or harassed by another student, faculty member, staff member or any other person whom the student, faculty member or staff member encounters in the course of employment or education, or if a student, faculty member or staff member observes discrimination or harassment, the individual should immediately report the conduct as follows:
+If a student, faculty member or staff member believes that they have been discriminated or harassed by another student, faculty member, staff member or any other person whom the student, faculty member or staff member encounters in the course of employment or education, or if a student, faculty member or staff member observes discrimination or harassment, the individual should immediately report the conduct as follows:

-- Students: To the Dean of Students (Lynn LeMoine, 651-695-7668), Title IX Coordinator (Christine Szaj, 651-290-6362), Vice Dean, Academic and Faculty Affairs (Jim Hilbert, 651-290-7507), or President and Dean (Anthony Niedwiecki, 651-290-7510).
-Anyone who receives a report or complaint of discrimination or harassment regarding a student should immediately report it to the Vice Dean, Academic and Faculty Affairs. - Faculty and Staff: To the Director of Human Resources (Andrea Bien, 651-290-6322), Title IX Coordinator (Christine Szaj, 651-290-6362), any member of the school's leadership, or President and Dean.
+- Students: To the Dean of Students (Lynn LeMoine, 651-695-7668), Vice President, Institutional Management and Title IX Coordinator (Christine Szaj), Vice Dean, Academic and Faculty Affairs (Jim Hilbert, 651-290-7507), or President and Dean (Anthony Niedwiecki, 651-290-7510).
+Anyone who receives a report or complaint of discrimination or harassment regarding a student should immediately report it to the Vice Dean, Academic and Faculty Affairs. - Faculty and Staff: To the Director of Human Resources (Michael Freer, 651-290-6322), Vice President, Institutional Management and Title IX Coordinator (Christine Szaj), any member of the school's leadership, or President and Dean.
 Anyone who receives a report or complaint of discrimination or harassment regarding a faculty or staff member should immediately report it to the Director, Human Resources.